apache/royale-docs/compiler.md

 ### IDEs

 Consult your IDE documentation for how to launch the Royale Compiler.
-You can generate a IDE distribution from Apache Maven and/or Apache ANT.
+You can generate an IDE distribution from Apache Maven and/or Apache ANT.

 ### NPM

-You should be able to run `mxmlc` or `compc` from the command-line after installing Royale via NPM.
+You should be able to run `mxmlc` or `compc` from the command line after installing Royale via npm.
 Use `mxmlc --help` to see the latest list of options.

-### Command-line
+### Command line

 The `js/bin` folder should contain `mxmlc` and `compc` scripts that will launch the compiler.
 Use `mxmlc --help` to see the latest list of options.